-Some streets are posted with 'no parking' signs that state the day of the week and time of day the street will be swept.
-The Storm Water Department will issue parking citations enforcing the no parking time restrictions.
-The routes are designed with time limits to allow enough time for the sweeper to complete the miles assigned to a specific route, which varies in length.
+Enforced routes are street sweeping routes that are posted with 'no parking' signs stating the day of the week and time of day the street will be swept.
+These routes are designed with time limits to allow enough time for the sweeper to complete the miles assigned to a specific route, which vary in length.
 These restricted routes average between 20 to 30 miles in length and are cleaned frequently.
+The Storm Water Department will issue parking citations for cars parked during the no parking time restrictions.

-These types of routes have no signs and are not enforced.
-Residents are asked to voluntarily move their cars on sweeping days.
+Non-posted routes are swept between the hours of 7 a.m. and 2 p.m.
+These types of routes have no signs and are not enforced, however residents are asked to voluntarily move their cars on sweeping days.

 The Storm Water Department performs many other special cleaning operations.
 We sweep bike ways, center medians upon request, and before and after many community events.